Last updated 02/17/2026

 Individuals receiving residential and withdrawal management substance use disorder services as defined in rule 5122-29-09 of the Administrative Code or mental health day treatment service as defined in rule 5122-29-06 of the Administrative Code may receive any of the component services listed in paragraph (E) of this rule through telehealth.

-Services are allowed to be provided through telehealth pursuant to rule 5122-29-31 of the Administrative Code, and these services are to be documented in accordance with paragraph (G) of rule 5122-29-31 of the Administrative Code.
+Services are allowed to be provided through telehealth pursuant to agency 5122 of the Administrative Code pertaining to telehealth, and these services are to be documented in accordance with rules.
 Telehealth services including induction of any form of medication assisted treatment will only be allowed in accordance with federal and state standards.

 Medication units may also provide telecounseling services if they provide appropriate privacy and adequate space with appropriately credentialed staff in accordance with all federal and state regulation.
 Telecounseling services may include individual or group sessions.
 Medication units that choose to provide telecounseling will: